-Choose "Maintenance→Time Zone", you can configure the system time in the screen (shown in Figure 4-37).
+Choose "Maintenance→Time Zone", you can configure the system time in the screen (shown in Figure 4-38).

 The system time is the time used by the device for scheduling services.
 There are three methods to configure the time.
-You can manually set the time, specify the PC's Clock as the device' system time or connect to a NTP (Network Time Protocol) server.
+You can manually set the time or connect to a NTP (Network Time Protocol) server.
+If a NTP server is set, you will only need to set the time zone.
 If you manually set the time, you may also set Daylight Saving dates and the system time will automatically adjust on those dates.
-If a NTP server is set, you will only need to set the time zone.
-If PC's Clock is selected, the device will get the PC's Clock by way of the system time.